danielleadams/spec/platform.md

 ### Build Image

-The platform MUST execute the detection and build phases of the lifecycle on the build image.

 The platform MUST ensure that:

 - The image config's `User` field is set to a non-root user with a writable home directory.